galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >
 > - **Pre.cluster** :wrench: with the following parameters
 >   - "fasta" to the fasta output from the last Unique.seqs run
->   - "name file or count table" to the count table from the last Unique.seqs
+>   - "name file or count table" to the count table from the last `screen.seqs` step
 >   - "diffs" to 2
 >
 > > ### :question: Question